Yoga Pose: Eagle Pose Part Two - Lower Body

 I'm Baaaack!!!
 I must say that my vacation really worked to relax and re-charge my system!
 I am very excited to bring the second part of the Eagle Pose tutorial to you today - the lower body.
-As I shared in Part 1 (check it out here if you haven't already), this pose can be very tricky.
-Today I'm going to show you how you can work progressively to move into this position and provide some modifications to help you along the way.
+As I shared in Part 1 (check it out here if you haven't already), Eagle pose can be very tricky.
+Today I'm going to show you how you can work progressively to move into this position, and provide some modifications to help you along the way.
 Keep reading for tips on moving into this yoga pose and watch the video at the end for some visual cues!

 Pose Difficulty: Beginner - Intermediate

 Step One: Warm up your legs with Chair Pose (aka Utkatasana).
 Chair pose is the first step to moving into the pose so spend some time warming up those Quadriceps with a few repetitions of chair.
 I like to incorporate it into a flow with some forward bends to equally stretch and strengthen the muscles (see video for a warm up activity).

 Step Two: From your chair pose, keep your Left foot planted, and lift your Right foot off the floor.
 Keeping your knees bent, cross your Right leg over the Left, like you would if you were sitting in a chair.
 From here you have a few options:

 Option 1: Bring your Right toes to a block (or the floor if the foot reaches) to help keep your balance (best option for Beginners or anyone who struggles with balance)